Blog

 When should you use RBAC?

-For example, you can set up a 'Human Resources' role with access to HR systems and employee records, an 'Accounting' role that can reach financial systems and reports, and a 'Sales' role that can use the CRM system and see customer data.
-Employees get roles based on their job titles and duties.
+RBAC is a great fit when your company has well-defined job functions, and you want to make sure employees only access the resources they need for their specific roles.
+For instance, you could set up a 'Human Resources’ role with access to HR systems and employee records, an 'Accounting' role for financial reports and systems, and a 'Sales’ role with access to the CRM and customer data.

-In such cases, it’s better to use RBAC alongside more detailed access control models like Attribute-Based Access Control (ABAC) and Relationship-Based Access Control (ReBAC).
-This way, you can manage broad access with RBAC and use other models for finer and more specific permissions.
+In such cases, it’s often better to pair RBAC with more flexible models like Attribute-Based Access Control (ABAC) or Relationship-Based Access Control (ReBAC).
+This way, you can manage broad access with RBAC and use the other methods for finer and more specific permissions.

 To implement RBAC properly, follow these best practices:

-Don’t try to overhaul your entire access control system all at once.
+• Start small and build up: Don’t try to overhaul your entire access control system at once.
 Pick a few applications or systems to start with, build out the role hierarchy and permissions, test them, and then slowly expand RBAC to more areas.
-This iterative approach will allow you to learn and make improvements as you go.

-The goal of RBAC is to assign permissions based on a person’s job function, not their individual identity.
-Think about the generic roles and responsibilities in your organization and build roles around those.
-For example, “Software Engineer” or “Marketing Associate,” not “John” or “Jane.”
+• Focus on job functions, not individuals: The core idea of RBAC is to assign permissions based on job roles, not specific people.
+Think about common roles and responsibilities in your organization and design roles around those.

 RBAC vs. other access control models

-Here’s a comparison of RBAC with three other common access control models:
+Here’s a comparison of RBAC with three other common access control models, which are Discretionary Access Control (DAC), Attribute-Based Access Control (ABAC), and Relationship-Based Access Control (ReBAC).

 RBAC with WorkOS